mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

  ~~~~
  {: .language-bash}

-Once we are in the `serial` directory we can copy the generic serial batch script `serial.qs` that the RCI maintains.
-After we copy it we are going to want to start `nano` to edit it to run `serial-pi.py`.
+Once we are in the `serial` directory we can copy the generic serial batch script `serial.qs` that
+IT-RCI maintains.
+After we copy it, we are going to want to start `nano` to edit it to run `serial-pi.py`.

  ~~~~
  {{ site.host_short_prompt}} serial]$ cp /opt/templates/slurm/generic/serial.qs .